tmart234/tmart234.github.io/_posts/2021-09-08-cyber-risk.md

 **CVSS ≠ Risk**

-Or at least that's how things currently stand.
-See the whitepaper <a href="https://resources.sei.cmu.edu/asset_files/WhitePaper/2018_019_001_538372.pdf">Towards Improving CVSS.</a> Basically, the paper identifies 3 critiques for CVSS to resemble Risk:
+Or at least that's how things currently stand...
-1. Failure to account for context (both technical and human-organizational).
-2. Failure to account for material consequences of vulnerability (whether life or property is threatened)
-3. Operational scoring problems (inconsistent or clumped scores, algorithm design quibbles)

 ## Failure to Account for Context

 This is a good point to remind you that the real world can be complex.
 So is assessing risk.
-Particularly because we are accounting for real world context.
+Particularly because we are accounting for real world context amd there are endless ways to do this.

-CVSS Environmental v3.1 ONLY takes into account context of the user&#39;s assets, that is it!
-We can take into account context for the asset&#39;s mitigations in Modified metrics.
+CVSS Environmental v3.1 ONLY takes into account context of the user's assets, that is it!
+We can take into account context for the asset's mitigations in Modified metrics.
 We can also take into account for the importance of an asset, in terms of CIA, in Security Requirements.
-Therefore, environmental scoring gets slightly closer to the concept of risk by taking an asset&#39;s context into the equation.
+Therefore, environmental scoring gets slightly closer to the concept of risk by taking an asset's context into the equation.
 But that's not enough.
 Also keep in mind, CVSS was designed for assessing traditional IT assets, not everything under the sun.

 ![CVSS risk attempt](/public/cvss-risk.PNG "CVSS risk attempt")

-Unfortunately, we don&#39;t have context for how vulnerabilities can affect one another and be chained together.
+Unfortunately, we don't have context for how vulnerabilities can affect one another and be chained together.
 I imagine this would require a holistic view of all vulnerabilities in a system and mapping their complex relationships to things like ATT&CK patterns.
-I'll assume you already have a solution for this ;)
+There are vendors working hard on vuln chaining using ML/AI solutions with automated testing.

-Next, we don&#39;t have context of how the vulnerability is being used in the wild or if it&#39;s actively being exploited.
-This could require gathering and utilizing threat intelligence, IoCs, classifying threat actors, a Business Impact Analysis, and participating in Information Sharing and Analysis Organizations.
+Next, we don't have context of how the vulnerability is being used in the wild or if it's actively being exploited.
+This could require gathering and utilizing threat intelligence, IoCs, classifying threat actors, or a Business Impact Analysis.
 This context could be considered either vulnerability factors (temporal) or business risk factors (environmental).
 Focus should be shifted to the skills and motivations of an attacker, and whether the effort required to exploit a vulnerability is less than the perceived gain the attacker will achieve by compromising the system rather than focusing on attempting to quantify likelihood of a future adverse impact in traditional probabilistic terms.

 Last, we have no context of how the system is being used in the real world and a consistent context throughout a community.
-Take the case of a hearing aid versus a pacemaker.
+Take the risk cases of a hearing aid versus a pacemaker.
 They both have different context for their use cases. <a href="https://www.mitre.org/sites/default/files/publications/pr-18-2208-rubric-for-applying-cvss-to-medical-devices.pdf">MITREs Medical Device Rubric for CVSS</a> is an example of an attempt to harmonize context throughout an industry.
 But remember, since CVSS only has context at an asset level, we end up with a decent asset analysis but fail to take into account the device use case and other environmental factors which will tie into #2.

 ## Failure to Account for Consequences Either Life or Property